shohan-cse/virtual-assistant/README.md

 # 🤖 Virtual Assistant (Shocave)
 Hi, Hope you're doing well!
 This is a research-based project that is based on Virtual Assistant.
-In this project, javascript have been used smoothly for better research.
+In this project, JavaScript has been used smoothly for better research.
 As It's an open source project.
 So, It's open for anyone to download the source code and use it.

 # 🔥 Installation Process
-01. Download the project from GitHub (https://github.com/shohan-cse/Virtual-Assistant.git)
+01. Download the project from GitHub (https://github.com/hello-shohanur/Virtual-Assistant.git)

 02. Install Visual Studio Code